-I look forward to welcoming the 2017 applicants and another exciting and successful year ahead.
+I look forward to another exciting and sucessful year ahead with our 2017 mentees.

 P.S.
 View a short video here from our 2015 launch event explaining why I have been inspired to set up Fast Forward 15 and my top tips for success:

 To inspire, encourage and empower women in the events, hospitality and related industry to be the best they can be.

 Specifically: Giving 15 women the opportunity to be mentored, encouraged and advised by an industry expert for 1 year, as well as becoming part of a wider community of successful women supporters.